A Course in Advanced Grammar and Editing

 - the three ways to set up a bulleted list, including an exercise in reworking a ‘hanging list’

-- multiple-choice questions about grammar and punctuation
+- multiple-choice questions about grammar, punctuation and editorial style

 Intended audience